yuhko-msft/microsoft-graph-docs/api-reference/beta/api/outboundshareduserprofile-get.md

 ---
-title: "Get inboundSharedUserProfile"
+title: "Get outboundSharedUserProfile"
-description: "Read the properties and relationships of a inboundSharedUserProfile object."
+description: "Read the properties and relationships of a outboundSharedUserProfile object."
 author: "adimitui"
 ms.localizationpriority: medium
 ms.prod: "directory-management"
 doc_type: apiPageType
 ---

-# Get inboundSharedUserProfile
+# Get outboundSharedUserProfile
 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Read the properties and relationships of a [inboundSharedUserProfile](../resources/inboundSharedUserProfile.md) object.
+Read the properties and relationships of a [outboundSharedUserProfile](../resources/outboundSharedUserProfile.md) object.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).